High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Author Contributions

 \section{Author Contributions}

 S.D., and S.D.P. contributed equally to this work.
-G.M conceived the experiments and supervised the project.
+G.M., S.D., and S.D.P. conceived the experiments.
+G.M. supervised the project.
 S.D. prepared the samples and performed the oxygen-plasma treatment, and thermal anneal.
 L.V. and L.J. assisted in the sample preparation.
 S.D. and S.D.P. performed steady-state PL spectroscopy, time-resolved PL spectroscopy, second-order auto-correlation, polarization-resolved spectroscopy, data processing, and formal analysis.
 Y.C., M.T., and C.VdW performed all first-principles calculations.
 L.C.B and J.A.G. performed the electron-phonon coupling data processing and analysis.